 Overview

 Kevin wanted to expand his printing business.
 He knew the industry well and had a growing concern.
 He already hired a few salespeople and felt he had provided the opportunity and training but they always left.
 He didn’t want a business consultant because he knew more about his business than others.
-Yet, he felt there was something missing to reach the next plateau but he was not sure exactly what it was.
+Yet, he felt there was something missing to enable him to reach the next plateau but he was not sure exactly what it was.

 Initial Consultation

 Kevin knew there were many possibilities in building a business and had this on his mind.
 That is when he was introduced to Growth Concepts.
-They explained that “what was missing” was not just increasing sales but maximizing business value.
+They explained that what was missing was not just increasing sales but maximizing business value.
 After a situational analysis and recommendations they proceeded forward for an in-depth analysis.

 Earnings Move

 Further questions and software analysis focused attention on two specific areas that would make an immediate difference in short-term sales goals and long-term business value using an earnings move.
 This was not just cost cutting.
 The Advising team was creating a value move that impacted the P & L statement above and below the margin while having an exponential effect on EBITADA.
-This made sense to Kevin but he wondered if new activities could it be implemented?
+This made sense to Kevin but he wondered if new activities could be implemented?

 In-Depth Discovery

 Growth Concepts came from a holistic approach reviewing all areas of the business.
-After specifically mapping messaging and researching potential customer’s needs they began creating new short-term messaging while using Analyzer I. It took time for blending new messaging with old, upgrading collateral(image), training sales and counter help.
-Along with this employee interviews were held for moving closer to an ideal business model.
+After specifically mapping messaging and researching potential customer’s needs they began creating new short-term messaging while using Analyzer I. It took time to blend new messaging with old, to upgrade collateral and image, while training sales and counter help.
+Along with this, employee interviews were held for moving closer to an ideal business model.

 New Organizational and Sales Culture